Reviews and Testimonials

 Be Wary of Positive Online Reviews

-Although the AHPRA ban doesn’t allow the posting of testimonials on a doctor’s website, there are no guidelines or laws in place to prevent cosmetic clinics from faking their own reviews on independent websites.
+Although the AHPRA ban doesn’t allow the posting of testimonials on a doctor’s website, there are no guidelines or laws in place to prevent cosmetic clinics from faking their reviews on independent websites.

 We’d like to put a warning in place for those seeking honest reviews and patient testimonials, to be wary and speculative of what you’re reading.
+While there is some value in online reviews, not everything you see online is genuine feedback from a personal experience.

 Keep in mind that the anonymous reviews posted on sites such as Realself, RateMDs, Truelocal and WhatClinic are not always factual.
 A genuine patient review is likely to outline their experience in a positive manner using detail.
 And, these patients typically aren’t afraid to post publicly using their name.